-The Europe green building materials market volume was reached at 169.9 million tons in 2024 and is expected to be worth around 406.7 million tons by 2034, growing at a compound annual growth rate (CAGR) of 9.12% over the forecast period 2025 to 2034.
-The surge in environmental awareness is the key factor driving market growth.
+The Europe green building materials market size was valued at USD 199.45 billion in 2025, is estimated to reach USD 222.43 billion in 2026, and is projected to reach USD 593.42 billion by 2035, growing at a CAGR of 11.52% from 2026 to 2035 The surge in environmental awareness is the key factor driving market growth.
 Also, a rise in government incentives coupled with innovations in building technologies can fuel market growth further.

 The European green building materials market refers to the market for materials used in the construction and renovation of buildings that are designed to minimize their environmental impact.
 These materials are energy-efficient, sustainable, and environmentally friendly.
 They focus on reducing waste, enhancing energy efficiency, and improving indoor air quality.